 Small business owner and mom Lisa Greenwald makes the most of her day by starting off early.
 By waking up before the kids, she gives herself time to not only go to the gym, but to also enjoy a cappuccino while catching up on latest world news from CBS.
 "It gives me so much energy and makes me feel like I can do anything else after I get that out of the way," Greenwald told A Plus via email.

 That's something she certainly needs to balance her family and her family-focused business, Chewbeads, a teething-friendly jewelry line.
-A little assistance on these busy mornings doesn't hurt, either.
-"My nanny helps me with the kids so I have time to get showered and dressed," she added.
+After a quick shower and wardrobe change, there's no time to waste for Greenwald.
 "Then [we're] off to school drop off and work!"

 3. Prioritize proper nutrition. - Gina Fay, DanceFIT Studio Owner and Teacher